I Saw Hell and Then Met Jesus: Jordan Samuel's Near-Death Experience

-Life has a way of bringing moments that shake the soul.
+Life has a way of bringing us into moments that shake you to your very soul.
 There are seasons when loss feels unbearable, when prayers seem unanswered, and when loneliness settles deep into the heart.
-In those moments, many people quietly wonder, “Where is God now?”
+In those moments, we often wonder, “Where are You God?”
 Yet one of the most comforting promises in all of Scripture speaks directly into those fears:

 “I will never leave you nor forsake you.” — Hebrews 13:5

 These words are more than a verse to memorize.
 They are a promise from God Himself.
-A promise that no matter how dark the valley becomes, no matter how heavy the grief feels, and no matter how far we think we’ve wandered, God remains faithful.
-His presence does not disappear in pain.
-In fact, His presence often becomes most real in the middle of suffering.
+A promise that no matter how dark the valley becomes, no matter how heavy the grief feels, and no matter how far we think we’ve wandered, God remains faithful, still to this day and He promises that will never change.
+His presence is not absent in our times of pain.
+In fact, His presence often becomes most real in the middle of our suffering.

-Many people believe God is close during joyful moments but distant during hardship.
+Many of us believe God is close during joyful moments but harder to be heard from in hardships.
 The Bible tells a different story.
-Throughout Scripture, we see God standing beside His people in their hardest moments.
+Throughout Scripture, we see God standing with His people in their hardest moments.

 When Moses led the Israelites through the wilderness, God promised to go with them.
 When Joshua faced the overwhelming task of leading the nation after Moses’ death, God told him: